Customer support is one of the biggest factors that can impact your business’ success.

 We’ve already seen how customer support and product development teams can work together to bring about better results, and the same is true when it comes to collaboration with teams like sales and marketing.

-For example, your customer support team might notice that many different customers seem to love a particular feature.
+For example, your tech support team might notice that many different customers seem to love a particular feature.
 This is a good hint for the marketing team that they could do more to highlight it on the product homepage for future customers.

 3. Live customer support agents aren’t needed for most inquiries.